 A skip connection was the first intuitive attempt to provide empirical evidence, and the initial results seem promising.
 Nevertheless, we remind the reader that QuantenSplit only serves as a PoC to determine whether our vision is viable.
 The evaluation strategy is not extensive enough, and thus, our results should not be considered conclusive.
 Moreover, even with the skip connection, the hybrid model only marginally outperforms the classical model across all tasks simulations with a noise free device.
-We did not experiment with optimization algorithms more appropriate for QNNs and did not spend considerable effort conceiving a suitable circuit design.
+We did not experiment with optimization algorithms more appropriate for QNNs.
 Further, the backbone is classical, i.e., the extracted features may be biased favorably towards classical predictors.
 Future work can significantly improve our results by experimenting with more sophisticated approaches for mapping low-dimensional qubits to a high-dimensional feature space [50].
-Additionally, once training large QNN extractors is feasible, it would be interesting to determine whether we can train the classical compression model to find more suitable representations for quantum embeddings.
+Additionally, once training large QNN extractors is feasible, it would be interesting to determine whether we can train the classical compression model to find suitable representations for QNN embeddings.